SteamGridDB/SGDBoop/README.md

 # SGDBop
-SGDBop is a tool to automatically apply assets from [SteamGridDB](https://www.steamgriddb.com/) directly to your Steam library that removes the need to download and set them manually.
+SGDBop is a tool to automatically apply assets from [SteamGridDB](https://www.steamgriddb.com/) directly to your Steam library, removing the need to download and set them manually.

 # Instructions
 ## Set up for Windows